 When traveling, Robert tries to pick up a local varietal honey from each country he visits.
 His primary objective for this being to create a small batch of traditional mead from each country he visits.
 So far he has collected honey from 5 countries and hopes to add several more to the list before he retires and can finally start drinking them.

 Mead making is not just an individual effort in the Ratliff family.
 His wife and two sons are also involved in the development of most of Robert’s best recipes and he’ll be the first to say that this will be a generational hobby in his household.

-Robert, his family, and two cats currently live in Huntingdon, UK
+Robert, his wife Janette, and their two cats currently live in Goodyear, AZ